Project Management Basics

 What to Do When Something Goes Wrong

 Every project has problems.
 The difference between a project manager who handles them well and one who does not is the speed and clarity of the response.
+When something goes wrong, stop adding new work immediately.
+Identify the root cause rather than the symptom.
+Build a revised plan with a new baseline.
+Get written approval from your sponsor before restarting.
+Read the full recovery process in How to Recover a Project That Is Behind Schedule.

 When to Get the PMP Certificate

+Get the PMP when you have two or three years of practical project management experience and you want to formalize your knowledge or advance your career.
 Do not wait for the PMP before managing your first project.
 The certification teaches you what you should already be doing.
 Start doing it now with the three tools above.
-The credential formalizes experience you will already have built by the time you sit the exam.

 Free Project Management Tools

-Get free tools built for project managers who learned on the job.
+Get free tools built for people who run projects without formal training.

 Charter template, sprint system, dashboard, recovery checklist, and AI prompt library.
 All free.
 Delivered instantly.